diev/diev.github.io/en/resume/index.md

 ## Volunteer Experience

 * Member of the haiku society
-since 2002

-  *Writing haiku and tanka in Japanese traditions, participation in the drafting of renga and haiga, international translating, consulting services for beginners, participation in juries.*
+  *Since 2002 - writing haiku and tanka in Japanese traditions, participation in the drafting of renga and haiga, international translating, consulting services for beginners, participation in juries.*